santanunath/ok-docker-nextjs-boilerplate-with-nginx/README.md

 Open [http://localhost:3000](http://localhost:3000) or [http://rpi_ip:3000](http://rpi_ip:3000) with your browser to see the result.

-You can start editing the page by modifying
+You can start editing the Home page by modifying

 ```bash
  `app/page.js`